Bundle vs. network conductivity of carbon nanotubes separated by type: Conclusion

 \section{Conclusion}

 Conclusions from our experiments can be drawn on two levels.
-First, frequency-dependent conductivity data indicate that by acid doping, the intrinsic conductivity increases considerably, especially for semiconducting nanotubes.
-Although contacts play a crucial part in increasing conductivity of the networks, they are not the exclusive reason for improved electrical properties; moreover, doping does not seem to improve contact resistance to an extent to be considered solely responsible for this effect.
+One is the role of bundles vs. contacts in network conductivity.
+Our frequency-dependent conductivity data follow the same trend as the values deduced from transport, meaning that the overall network conductivity is primarily influenced by what is happening in the bundles.
+By acid doping, the intrinsic conductivity increases considerably, especially for semiconducting nanotubes; this effect is followed by a similar increase in sheet conductivity.
+No anomaly is detected in either the intrinsic bundle conductivity or the overall network conductivity when going from the mixed (undoped R) to the all-metallic (doped R) network, which would be expected if a qualitative change in the contacts from Schottky to tunnel junctions \cite{fuhrer00} would determine the macroscopic properties.
+These facts prove that although contacts play a crucial part in increasing conductivity of the networks, they are not the exclusive reason for improved electrical properties; in a macroscopic sample, inter-bundle pathways containing mostly tunnel-type junctions can be responsible for the conducting mechanism.

 The other type of conclusion concerns the application possibilities of separated and doped nanotube networks, respectively.
 If one chooses charge doping to increase the dc conductivity of carbon nanotubes, separation by type does not improve the results.
 Doped non-separated nanotubes can be best applied to substitute ITO for technological applications using visible light.
-However, undoped nanotubes of metallic type show other advantages: they have better conductance properties than either semiconducting or mixed ones, moreover, when doped, they recover their initial conductivity within less than 24 hours and are therefore much more stable against incidental doping, as already stated in Ref. \onlinecite{miyata08}.
+However, undoped nanotubes of metallic type show other advantages: they have better conductance properties than either semiconducting or mixed ones, moreover, when doped, they recover their initial conductivity within less than 24 hours and are therefore much more stable against incidental doping, as already stated in Ref. \cite{miyata08}.

+\begin{acknowledgement} This work was supported by a joint project of the Hungarian Scientific Research Fund (OTKA) and the Austrian Science Fund (FWF) under Grant No. ANN 107580. \end{acknowledgement}